ClementLF/rlapjv/README.md

 ## About
 This is a fork of lapjv project (https://github.com/src-d/lapjv) to extend JV solver to rectangular matrix (2d numpy array).
 Instead of transforming the rectangular matrix to a square matrix, the rlapjv is to extend the lapjv algorithm in the algorithmic level (*rlap.h*).
-Thank to AVX accelaration (credit to the original lapjv), the rlapjv is incredibly efficient.
+Thanks to AVX accelaration (credit to the original lapjv), the rlapjv is incredibly efficient.
 The square-to-rectangular extension is based on the paper:
 > Bijsterbosch, J. & Volgenant, A. Solving the Rectangular assignment problem and applications.
 Ann Oper Res (2010) 181: 443 https://doi.org/10.1007/s10479-010-0757-3.

 Compared with the lapjv solver, two first initialization steps in lapjv are discarded, since the dual variables $v$ (price) are no longer unbounded ($v$ is less than or equal to zero).
 In this paper, several enhancements are described, but this package does not implement any but is a simple extension directly from lapjv.
 The enhancement will be the to-dos as well as the $k$-cardinality derivative of linear assignment problem.